Shipstr/senior-backend-code-challenge/README.md

 #### Requirements
 * Create a way to load the attached data into the data store.
 Via console is fine.
 * Make sure all the converted monetary USD amounts are stored.
-* Implement a reusable way to ensure that whenever a configurable money column is assigned, that same amount is also set as the other amount, but converted to USD.
+* Implement a reusable way to ensure that whenever a configurable money column is assigned the original value is stored along with a conversion to a 'default' currency (i.e. USD).
 It should be easy to include this functionality into any other model that works with currency.
 Bring this functionality into both the shipping rate model and the shipping service provider model.
 This is an example of how it should behave:

   ```ruby
   some_model = SomeModel.new